enricozb/tabs.kak/readme.md

 # tabs.kak

 ## TODO
-- [ ] buffer modified symbol
-- [ ] tabs should shrink when there's not enough space
+- tabs should shrink when there's not enough space